 Improved Energy Levels

 An often overlooked but vital component of good mental health is physical activity.
-The better you feel physically, the more likely you are to be able to cope with life’s stresses on a daily basis.
+The better you feel physically, the more likely you are to be able to cope with life’s stresses daily.

 If a problem arises, you are likely to have the energy and physical energy to solve it.
 Physical exercise also has an important impact on the brain as well.